odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

-Unfortunately, this is a valid exploit that will likely never get fixed -- the VM module is to be considered [a sandbox, not a jail](https://github.com/nodejs/node-v0.x-archive/issues/2486#issuecomment-3420936), meaning that it can't really screw around with the current context but it can very well access NodeJS' standard APIs, providing a straightforward attack vector similar to what you'd end up with by using `eval`.
+Unfortunately, this is a valid exploit that will likely never get fixed -- the VM module is to be considered [a sandbox, not a jail](https://github.com/nodejs/node-v0.x-archive/issues/2486#issuecomment-3420936), meaning that it can't really screw around with the current context but it can very well access the standard JS APIs and the global NodeJS environment, providing a straightforward attack vector similar to what you'd end up with by using `eval`.

 One way to make sure that VM can't use this funny trick to access globals is by